 Summer 2024 in Review

-This year we had the pleasure of welcoming 35 high school students from 9 states across the U.S. to Loyola University Chicago’s Lake Shore Campus to dive into the theme of water through scientific, ethical, and spiritual lenses as they grew in relationship with one another and in their unique sense of spirituality.
+This year we had the pleasure of welcoming 35 high school students from 9 states across the U.S. to Loyola University Chicago’s Lake Shore Campus!
+They dove into the theme of water through scientific, ethical, and spiritual lenses as they grew in relationship with one another and in their unique sense of spirituality.
 Students participated in classes each morning with university professors, worked on projects about embedded water in a variety of industries, prayed together, and built a wonderful community.
 During the week, they had the chance to experience life at Loyola through a campus scavenger hunt, tours of the School of Environmental Sustainability, meals in a campus dining hall, and rooming in Messina Residence Hall.
 On Tuesday, we went on our annual field trip downtown visiting the Peggy Notebaert Nature Museum.
-On Thursday, students went and helping at an urban farm then the Jardine Water Purification Plant.
+On Thursday, students went and helped at an urban farm then off to the Jardine Water Purification Plant.
 It was a full week with many fantastic opportunities for students to begin their own vocational discernment as they begin to think about college and about who they hope to become.

 Integrative Action Projects